SpaceXAI: Environmental impact

 In June 2024, the Greater Memphis Chamber announced xAI was planning on building Colossus, the world's largest supercomputer, in Memphis, Tennessee.
 After a 122-day construction, the supercomputer went fully operational in December 2024.
-Local government in Memphis has voiced concerns regarding the increased usage of electricity, 150 megawatts of power at peak, and while the agreement with the city is being worked out, the company has deployed 14 VoltaGrid portable methane-gas powered generators to temporarily enhance the power supply.
+Local government in Memphis has voiced concerns regarding the increased usage of electricity, 150 megawatts of power at peak, and while the agreement with the city is being worked out, the company deployed 14 VoltaGrid portable methane-gas powered generators.

-Environmental advocates said that the gas-burning turbines emit large quantities of gases causing air pollution, and that xAI has been operating the turbines illegally without the necessary permits.
-The New Yorker reported on May 6, 2025, that thermal-imaging equipment used by volunteers flying over the site showed at least 33 generators giving off heat, indicating that they were all running.
-The truck-mounted generators emit about the same amount of pollutants as the Tennessee Valley Authority's large gas-fired power plant nearby.
-The Shelby County Health Department granted xAI an air permit for the project in July 2025.
+Environmental advocates said that the gas-burning turbines emit large quantities of gases causing air pollution, and that xAI was operating the turbines illegally, because it did not have the necessary permits.
+The New Yorker reported on May 6, 2025, that thermal-imaging equipment used by volunteers flying over the site showed at least 33 generators producing heat, indicating that they were all running.
+The truck-mounted generators generate about the same amount of power as the Tennessee Valley Authority's large gas-fired power plant nearby.
+In June 2025, the NAACP threatened to file a lawsuit.
+From 2020 through 2024, the Memphis metro area violated national smog standards.
+In 2025, the American Lung Association again gave Shelby County an "F" for smog.
+The predominantly African-American residents of Southeast Memphis were reported to face a risk of developing cancer at four times the national average in 2013, potentially due to pre-existing air pollution.

+In July 2025, the Shelby County Health Department granted xAI an air permit for the project.
+On November 26, 2025, xAI announced plans to build a solar farm near Colossus with an estimated output of 30 megawatts of electricity, which is 10% of the data center's estimated power use.

+The NAACP and other civil rights groups sued xAI in April 2026, alleging that the Colossus 2 data center is operating illegally without the necessary federal Clean Air Act permits.
+Reuters found that xAI's Colossus 2 data center has gas turbines with potential emissions that are "far beyond the threshold" that requires federal permits.